 We intend “Thinking about Revolution” as a small contribution to a national and international discussion of how to defeat the forces that control our society and create a new world at http://newdemocracyworld.org/revolution/Thinking.pdf.

 NYPD pepper sprays Wall Street protesters

 Latest posts by Veterans Today (see all)

-Posted by Veterans Today on 11:42 pm, With 0 Reads, Filed under Americas, Britain United Kingdom, Economy, Europe, Middle East, World News.
+Posted by Veterans Today on 11:42 pm, With 0 Reads, Filed under Americas, Britain United Kingdom, Economy, Europe, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.